 In case you haven't come across over/under betting before, here is a quick summary.

-Totals (which is another for over/under) represent the total number of rounds the sportsbooks thing will be scored in the fight.
-So, as a bettor, you can decide whether the combined score will go "over" or "under" that projected number.
+Totals (which is another name for over/under) represent the total number of rounds the sportsbooks think will be scored in the fight.
+So, as a bettor, you can decide whether the fight will go "over" or "under" that projected number.

 Makes sense?